EOA-Blockchain-Labs/ethereumonarm/docs/user-guide/managing-clients.rst

 Monitoring Dashboards
 ---------------------

-We configured Grafana Dashboards to let users monitor both Ethereum 1.0 and Ethereum 2.0 clients.
+We configured Grafana Dashboards to let users monitor both Execution and Consensus clients.
 To access the dashboards just open your browser and type your ``Raspberry_IP`` followed by the 3000 port::

   http://replace_with_your_IP:3000